bremor/bureau_of_meteorology/README.md

   - A minor bug fix to make the integration work again after a BOM update.

 ### 1.1.19 - Updates to keep up with HA
-  - Minor internal changes to sensors
+  - Minor internal changes to sensors.

 ### 1.1.18 - Fix observed min/max sensors
-  - Fix a bug in the configuration of the observed min/max sensors (note that it may be necessary to remove and re-add the instance of the integration to correct)
+  - Fix a bug in the configuration of the observed min/max sensors (note that it may be necessary to remove and re-add the instance of the integration to correct).

 ### 1.1.17 - Adjust rain range format
   - On some cards (particularly on mobile devices) with larger numbers the rain range fields where getting to wide to fit.
 The range fields format has been updated from `25 to 30mm` to `25-30mm` to overcome this problem.
 ### 1.1.16 - Add more data to hourly forecast
-  - Add humidity to hourly forecast
+  - Add humidity to hourly forecast.
-  - Add UV to hourly forecast
+  - Add UV to hourly forecast.
-  - Add wind gust speed to hourly forecast
+  - Add wind gust speed to hourly forecast.

 ### 1.1.15 - Add more sensor data
   - Add color attributes to the fire danger sensor.